P-38 can opener: Design

 The P-38 was preceded in US military field rations such as the K-ration and C-ration by then traditional twist-key can opening, where a provided key was inserted in a tab and twisted around a can to peel away a metal sealing strip.

 P-38s are no longer used for individual rations by the U.S. military, as canned C-rations were replaced by MRE rations in the 1980s, packed in plastic pouches.
 The P-51, larger at 2 in, is included with United States military "Tray Rations" (canned bulk meals).
 P-38s are also still seen in disaster recovery efforts and have been handed out alongside canned food by rescue organizations in several countries.

-J. W. Speaker Corporation of Germantown, Wisconsin, was one of the early contractors for the military P-38, producing them in the millions (stamped "Speaker USA").
+J. W. Speaker Corporation of Germantown, Wisconsin, was one of the early contractors for the military P-38, producing them in the millions (stamped "Speaker USA" or "U S speaker").

 The opener was also manufactured by Washburn Corporation (marked "US Androck"); and later by Mallin Shelby Hardware inc (closed 1973) of Shelby, Ohio, variously stamped "US Mallin Shelby O." or "U.S. Shelby Co."